sithmel/memoize-cache/README.md

 var key = cache.getCacheKey(...);
 ```
 It takes as arguments the same arguments of the function.
 It returns the cache key.
 It uses the function passed in the factory function.
-If it returns a string it uses it as key.
-In case it is not a string it tries to serialize it to JSON and then to an hash (using md5).

 The cache object
 ----------------